FC Saint-Jean-le-Blanc

 FC Saint-Jean-le-Blanc is a French football club founded in 1969.
 It is based in the commune Saint-Jean-le-Blanc, Loiret, and plays its home games at Stade Lionel Charbonnier.

-For the 2020–21 season, the first team will play in the Championnat National 3, the fifth level in France, after being promoted thanks to its fourth place in Régional 1 during the 2019–20 season.
+For the 2023–24 season, the team plays in Régional 1, after suffering relegation at the end of the 2022–23 Championnat National 3 season.

 The reserve team plays in Régional 2, and the club also has a third team in D2.
 The senior woman's team is playing in Régional 2 for the second consecutive year.